MNIT-DOT-a11y/mnit-dot-a11y.github.io/readme.md

 ## Contribute

-MagentaA11y is built and maintained by the [T-Mobile Accessibility Resource Center](https://github.com/tmobile/magentaA11y/graphs/contributors).
+MNIT DOT A11y was sourced  from MagentaA11y is built and maintained by the [T-Mobile Accessibility Resource Center](https://github.com/tmobile/magentaA11y/graphs/contributors).

 It was originally created by [Charlie Triplett](https://www.charliecharliecharlie.com/), author of [The Book on Accessibility](https://www.thebookonaccessibility.com/).